the-stencil-io/the-stencil-composer/README.md

 ### Introduction

-The Stencil is a content management system designed for composing and managing static content in multiple languages via [Markdown](https://www.markdownguide.org/).
+The Stencil CMS is a content management system designed for composing and managing static content in multiple languages via [Markdown](https://www.markdownguide.org/).

+The Stencil is designed to work hand-in-hand with your organisation's Stencil Portal UI, and it is the main application you will use to manage your static content.

 This platform unifies and consolidates your content, data gathering, and process automation under one roof.